F1PFC/TTN_GPS_Tracker/Readme.md

 ## Loading the TTN GPS Tracker program

-With the NWKSKEY, APPSKEY and DEVADDR entered into the configuration.h file load the TTN_GPS_Tracker program onto your board.
+With the NWKSKEY, APPSKEY and DEVADDR entered into the All\_Configuration.h file load the TTN\_GPS\_Tracker program onto your board.
 There are some options that can be selected to use a GPS test location and add a display to the tracker, but these are turned off by default, see the section on 'Program Options' later on if you want to use these functions.

 ## Running the tracker program